AndreaDagg/AndreaDagg/README.md

 <h1 align="center"> My latest developments

 ## <a href="https://www.nadiadaguanno.com" >Nadia D'Aguanno WebSite</a>
 Website made for a singer.
-Start of development July 2020.
+On this site you can view the latest music releases, the latest news and listen to the songs in the digital sotres.
+You can also view the videos on you tube.
  <p align = "center">
  Built With
  </p>